satori-chatbots/chatbots-actions/README.md

 For point 2 of SATORI actions, "Applies a suite of design metrics" the action allows the user to define the thresholds for these metrics as well as which ones they want to be evaluated in their project.

 To do this, you must add a file called `metrics.json` to the root of the repository (if this file does not exist, all metrics will be evaluated, and the thresholds will be defined based on a study conducted on 250 GitHub chatbots).
-The file must contain the following content:
+The file must adhere to the following structure:

 ```json
 {